CSCD01/team_22-project/doc/deliverable4/Documentaion_10773.md

 After that, the other solution we can think about is to have another wrapper out side [base_viewer.js/scrollPageIntoView](https://github.com/mozilla/pdf.js/blob/4fe92605b75d7e0952738b7f1575d78145b69aeb/web/base_viewer.js#L774) to be use by `zoom` and `view` only, but that's still not elegent enough.

-We are still keep tracking with the reviewer to get suggestion on what we can do to make this fix.
+We are still keeping track with the reviewer to get suggestions on what we can do to make this fixed.

 ## Acceptance Testing
 We expect to see the default view of pdf changed base on the parameter pass in.
 This can be tested by running web part locally with gulp server.
 To verify, for example, by navigating through the url below from browser: